enriquebris/goworkerpool/readme.md

 In case it needs to kill some workers (in order to adjust the total based on the given parameter), it will wait until their current jobs get processed (if they are processing jobs).

+This is an asynchronous operation, but there is a [way to be be notified each time a new worker is started up: through a channel](#receive-a-notification-every-time-a-new-worker-is-started-up).

 It returns an error in the following scenarios:
  - The workers were not started yet by StartWorkers.
  - There is a "in course" KillAllWorkers operation.